Nyakki-Labs-0x420/sslpwn/README.md

 - Heartbleed: send a heartbeat request and verify the response.
 - Ticketbleed: send a ClientHello with a malformed SessionTicket extension and look for a NewSessionTicket message.
 - ROBOT: check if the server offers an RSA key exchange cipher.
-- Renegotiation: attempt a client-initiated renegotiation.
+- Renegotiation: attempt a client‑initiated renegotiation.
 - FREAK: check if export RSA ciphers are accepted.
 - Logjam: check if export DHE ciphers are accepted.

 ### Exploitation

 After the scan, full exploits are available.
 Each module's `exploit()` method performs the actual cryptographic attack and verifies the result against a known test secret.
-For cookie-based attacks, the tool decrypts the supplied cookie from the encrypted traffic.
-For compression-based attacks, it recovers the reflected token byte by byte.
+For cookie‑based attacks, the tool decrypts the supplied cookie from the encrypted traffic.
+For compression‑based attacks, it recovers the reflected token byte by byte.
 Renegotiation injects a plaintext request into an existing TLS session.
 FREAK and Logjam log the server's weak public parameters for offline factoring.

+### Quantum Factoring (ROBOT attack)

+When `--quantum` is enabled and the server offers an RSA key exchange:

+1. The tool extracts the RSA modulus (N) from the server certificate.
+2. If N is **≤ 512 bits**, it builds a Shor’s algorithm circuit using Qiskit (with `n` qubits for the modulus and `2n` for the exponent, plus auxiliaries).
+3. The circuit is transpiled, submitted to the OpenQuantum backend using the `OQSampler` primitive, and polled for completion.
+4. Measurement counts are post‑processed using continued fractions to find the period `r`.
+5. From `r`, factors `p` and `q` are computed, and the private exponent `d` is derived to decrypt the captured premaster secret.
+6. If quantum fails or N is too large, the tool falls back to the classical Bleichenbacher padding‑oracle attack.

 ### Adaptive evasion

-When enabled with `--adaptive`, the tool monitors HTTP status codes (403, 404, 420, 429, 500, 502, 503), `Retry-After` headers, and connection errors.
+When enabled with `--adaptive`, the tool monitors HTTP status codes (403, 404, 420, 429, 500, 502, 503), `Retry‑After` headers, and connection errors.
 If the number of consecutive indicators reaches the threshold, an evasion cycle is triggered:

 1. Exponential backoff with random jitter.
 2. VPN IP rotation (if available), using the new device profile's country code to select an exit node.
-3. Replacement of the entire browser fingerprint: User-Agent, Sec-CH-UA headers, viewport, screen resolution, colour depth, DPR, device memory, and TLS cipher preferences.
+3. Replacement of the entire browser fingerprint: User‑Agent, Sec‑CH‑UA headers, viewport, screen resolution, colour depth, DPR, device memory, and TLS cipher preferences.
-4. Generation of a new self-signed X.509 client certificate with subject fields matching the selected profile.
+4. Generation of a new self‑signed X.509 client certificate with subject fields matching the selected profile.

 This cycle repeats each time rate limiting is detected, making successive requests appear to originate from different devices, browsers, and geographic locations.

+---

 ## Output and reports